OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 #### Dynamic Analysis

-Use static analysis first to take note of the included permissions included in the relevant files (`Info.plist`, `<appname>.entitlements`/`embedded.mobileprovision`).
-After that go through the application and check whether the application communicates with other applications or with back ends.
+Use static analysis first to take note of the included permissions included in the relevant files.
+After that, go through the application and check whether the application communicates with other applications or with back ends.
 Check whether the information retrieved using the permissions and capabilities is used for malicious purposes or the permissions and capabilities themselves are over-asked/under-utilized.

 The way to go here is different for each capability.
 For example:

-- In order to check the authorization of the *photo library*, you could start by using Frida to trace or hook [`PHPhotoLibrary.authorizationStatus()`](https://developer.apple.com/documentation/photokit/phphotolibrary/1620745-authorizationstatus) and check its return value [`PHAuthorizationStatus`](https://developer.apple.com/documentation/photokit/phauthorizationstatus).
+- in order to check the authorization of the *photo library*, you could start by using Frida to trace or hook [`PHPhotoLibrary.authorizationStatus()`](https://developer.apple.com/documentation/photokit/phphotolibrary/1620745-authorizationstatus) and check its return value [`PHAuthorizationStatus`](https://developer.apple.com/documentation/photokit/phauthorizationstatus).
-- When using location services you might want to check which [`CLAuthorizationStatus`](https://developer.apple.com/documentation/corelocation/clauthorizationstatus) is being returned by [`CLLocationManager.authorizationStatus()`](https://developer.apple.com/documentation/corelocation/cllocationmanager/1423523-authorizationstatus).
+- when using location services you might want to check which [`CLAuthorizationStatus`](https://developer.apple.com/documentation/corelocation/clauthorizationstatus) is being returned by [`CLLocationManager.authorizationStatus()`](https://developer.apple.com/documentation/corelocation/cllocationmanager/1423523-authorizationstatus).
-- You could also verify the correct usage of the App Groups entitlement by hooking the [`containerURL(forSecurityApplicationGroupIdentifier:)`](https://developer.apple.com/documentation/foundation/filemanager/1412643-containerurl) method which returns the container directory associated with the specified security application group identifier.
+- you could also verify the correct usage of the App Groups entitlement by hooking the [`containerURL(forSecurityApplicationGroupIdentifier:)`](https://developer.apple.com/documentation/foundation/filemanager/1412643-containerurl) method which returns the container directory associated with the specified security application group identifier.

-Remember that when looking into Settings for the app "ALLOW APP_NAME TO ACCESS" screen, not all permissions are presented at once.
-You will have to *trigger* them in order to appear.
-For example, if you're testing a social media app try to post something, this will give options to share photos or location, it will trigger the permission dialogue and the permission will be visible in Settings as well.
+There is also a *visual* way to inspect the status of some app permissions when using the iPhone/iPad by opening the Settings app and scrolling down until you find the app you're interested in.
+When clicking on it, this will open the "ALLOW APP_NAME TO ACCESS" screen.
+However, not all permissions might presented yet.
+You will have to *trigger* them in order to be listed on that screen.

+For example, if you're testing a social media app, try to post something.
+As you do it, surely the app will offer options to share photos or location.
+If you click, for example, on share a photo, this will trigger the permission dialogue and the permission will be visible in Settings as well.

 ### Testing for Sensitive Functionality Exposure Through IPC